 Students applying to the program have to be admitted into the BSPH major.

-At least one year prior to applying to the combined degree program, students need to schedule a meeting with a CPH academic advisor to discuss the entire application process.
+At least one year prior to applying to the combined degree program, students need to schedule a meeting with a CPH academic advisor to discuss the application process.

 Students must meet all requirements of the Graduate School for the combined degree program program.
 Section II of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
-Students are eligible to apply for a combined BSPH/MPH program in Public Health if:
+Students are eligible to apply for a combined BSPH/MPH program in Public Health after:

 Combined BSPH/MPH Degree Programs

-Application, Admission, and Enrollment
+Application, Admission and Enrollment

 Current undergraduate BSPH students in the College of Public Health need to complete a pre-application several months before they start the application process to the combined degree.
 This should take place at least one year before they enter the combined degree program.
-Students must apply to the MPH graduate program, following the normal graduate admission process, and indicate on the application their desire to enter the combined BSPH/MPH program.
+Students must apply to the MPH graduate program, following the normal graduate admission process and indicate on the application their desire to enter the combined BSPH/MPH program.
 If a student is admitted to that graduate program, then they become eligible to enroll in its combined BSPH/MPH program.

 Courses taken while enrolled in a combined BSPH/MPH program (i.e., while officially a graduate student) may count toward an MPH degree.
 So students must apply for, be admitted to, and enroll in a combined BSPH/MPH program before they can apply the credit.

-Students will have two GPA’s – one for undergraduate and one for graduate.
+Students will have two GPAs – one for undergraduate and one for graduate.
 Students are subject to academic standards at both levels.

 For more information about general program requirements and details about the application process and other issues mentioned above, students should schedule an appointment with a College of Public Health academic advisor.